MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 - Many blocks have an indestructible variant
 - Don't forget to add
 	- Team chests
-	- The blocks under the flag should be indestructible.
+	- Indestructible blocks under the flag.
 The minimum is 5x5 blocks in surface area.
 	- "Indestructible Barrier Glass" (`ctf_map:ind_glass`) around the edge of the world.
 	- "Indestructible Red Barrier Glass" (`ctf_map:ind_glass_red`) for the build-time wall.
 The setting to make it disappear upon the beginning of the match will be set at last when you will run `/ctf_map editor`.
 	- "Indestructible Red Barrier Stone" (`ctf_map:ind_stone_red`) for underground build-time wall.
 This will turn to stone(`default:stone`) once the match begins.